AndrewHazelden/MultiMesh-Scripting/multiMeshScripting/readme.md

 The MultiMesh Scripting tool simplifies the process of using meshlabserver on Windows.
 The scripts provide an easy way to batch covert mesh formats, and creates a standardized method for applying a MeshLab MLX filter script to a folder of laser scan or photogrammetry reconstructed geometry files.

 ![MultiMeshScripting Screenshot](script_screenshot.png)

+## Version History ##

+### v1.1 - 2017-02-14 ###

+The new MeshLab version 2016.12 release has changed the flag that is used to define the output mesh options from the previous **-om** command line flag to the new and slightly different **-o -m** mode.
+The MultiMesh Scripting .bat scripts have been  updated and revised to accommodate for those differences in command line syntax.

+### v1.0 - 2014-06-18 ###

+The initial version of the MultiMesh Scripting tools was  publicly released.

 ## Download ##